MMCX & MCX Cables & Adapters

 The MMCX is similar to MCX, but it’s only a lot smaller.
 The connector can be crimped onto RG 174, RG 316 or RG 178 coaxial cables.
 These cables are thin, flexible and comfortable.
 The connectors can withstand high vibration environments without disconnecting or damage.
 They can easily and quickly be swapped without a high risk of damage.
 Connectors are mainly made of brass or stainless steel with gold plating on the contacts and nickel plating on the soldering tips.

 MMCX connectors are available in straight through, and right angle connectors, which make them convenient for flexibility.
 MMCX connectors and cable are small, lightweight and flexible, making them favored in small, handheld and portable devices.
-The MMCX range of applications include:

 • Computer peripheral devices